ryan-pip/pulumi-bitbucket/README.md

 The Pulumi Bitbucket Cloud Resource Provider lets you manage [Bitbucket](https://bitbucket.org/product) resources.

+This provider is just a bridge of the terraform provider [terraform-provider-bitbucket](https://registry.terraform.io/providers/DrFaust92/bitbucket/latest) published and maintained by DrFaust92.

 ## Installing

 This package is available for several languages/platforms: